IAmOscar-Liu/NetBase-Quid-Offsite-Test/README.md

 ### `npm run shiftBy.js` or `node shiftBy.js`

 For `Part 1` and `Part 3` of the test, I put my solution in `shiftBy.js` file.\
-You can use this command to run the test cases I provide or create your test cases by adding ` console.log(array, n))` to the file.
+You can use this command to run the test cases I provide or create your test cases by adding `console.log(shiftBy(array, n))` to the file.